 - Season with salt and pepper.
 Pour in a vessel and let chill in your fridge for at least 4 hours.

 - Is your soup cold enough?
 Then let’s keep going!
 Finely dice second cucumber and second avocado, as well as nectarine.

 - Serve soup in a bowl and top with diced veggies and fruits.
-Finish with a swirl of soy cream, fresh cress and dill.
+Finish with a swirl of plant-based cream, fresh cress and dill.
 Bon Appetit!